American Literature Andre Dubus

 Contemporary writer Andre Dubus (b.
 1936–d.
 1999) published two novels, six collections of short stories / novellas, and two collections of essays during his lifetime.
 He was born in Lake Charles, Louisiana, where perhaps the fondness he felt for his two older sisters coupled with the close relationship he maintained with his mother, Katherine (Burke) Dubus, contributed to his ability to write so well from a female perspective.
 He graduated from the Christian Brothers High School in Lafayette, Louisiana, then earned his BA in English and journalism from McNeese State College, where he wrote a weekly column for the campus newspaper, in which he gave his opinions on a wide variety of current events.
 In 1958, after he graduated, he married Patricia (Pat) Lowe and, hoping to please his detached father, accepted a commission as a lieutenant in the US Marines.
 When Andre Sr. died in 1963, his son resigned to pursue his master of fine arts (MFA) degree at the University of Iowa, where he became friends with Richard Yates, Kurt Vonnegut, and others who would influence him both professionally and personally.
 In 1966, he moved with his wife and four children to teach at Bradford College in Haverhill, Massachusetts, where he remained on the faculty until his retirement in 1984.
 Though Dubus would be the first at Iowa to receive a contract for a novel while still in graduate school, it would be his short stories that would secure his critical reputation.
 Dubus’s successful career was complicated by three divorces, the last of which brought an end to his eight-year marriage to writer Peggy Rambach, with whom he had two daughters.
 The couple separated a year and a half after tragedy occurred along I-93 just after midnight on 23 July 1986, in Wilmington, Massachusetts.
 Dubus had stopped to aid two stranded motorists and was struck by a car.
 The accident left him crippled and in constant pain.
 As he adjusted to the frustrating disability that robbed him of his physical energy and temporarily stole his ability to write fiction, he found peace in the rituals of family and faith and rediscovered his voice in essay writing.
 On 24 February 1999, Andre Dubus died of heart failure at his home in Haverhill.
 Though he lived and worked for the majority of his life around the mill towns of Massachusetts, his upbringing in the bayous of Louisiana and his deep Catholic faith had the greatest influence on his writing.
 With the exception of the limited edition of Land Where My Fathers Died (1985) and the novels The Lieutenant (1967) and Voices from the Moon (1984), which are available as e-books, all of Dubus’s collections remain in print.
 His story “Killings” (1979) is popular in anthologies.
 He has had two screenplays adapted from his work, In the Bedroom (2001) and We Don’t Live Here Anymore (2004).

-General Overviews
+Critical Overviews

 • Bodwell, Joshua.
 “The Art of Reading Andre Dubus: We Don’t Have to Live Great Lives.”
 Poets & Writers 36.4 (1 July 2008): 21–25.

-Begins with a discussion of Dancing After Hours as the entry point both into the biographical and literary influences on Dubus’s canon, while providing brief analyses of stories in relation to dominant themes that span Dubus’s career.
+Begins with a discussion of Dancing After Hours as the entry point into both the biographical and literary influences on Dubus’s canon, while providing brief analyses of stories in relation to dominant themes that span Dubus’s career.

 • Brown, Suzanne Hunter.
 “Andre Dubus (1936–1999).”
 In Columbia Companion to the Twentieth-Century American Short Story.
 Edited by Blanche H. Gelfant, 226–234.
 New York: Columbia University Press, 2000.

-Beginning with a short biography, interesting for its lengthy discussion of Dubus’s first published story, “The Intruder.”
+Begins with a short biography, interesting for its lengthy discussion of Dubus’s first published story, “The Intruder.”
 Sets up the recurring conflict in Dubus’s stories of protagonists who face difficult choices in protection of family; this theme is carried through in a discussion of two of Dubus’s most acclaimed stories, “Killings” (1979) and “Out of the Snow” (1996).

 Provides a comparison of Dubus’s art to Hemingway’s, praising each writer for his “plain” style that is strictly American.
-Discusses not only Dubus’s life, but summarizes motifs in the stories that resonate the age-old themes of self-exploration made new again.
+Discusses not only Dubus’s life, but also summarizes motifs in the stories that resonate the age-old themes of self-exploration made new again.

 • Kennedy, Thomas E. Andre Dubus: A Study of the Short Fiction.
 Twayne’s Studies in Short Fiction 1.
 Boston: Twayne, 1988.